senaite/senaite.core/bika/lims/tests/doctests/API_mail.rst

 API for sending emails
 ======================

-The mailman API provides a simple interface to send emails in SENAITE
+The mail API provides a simple interface to send emails in SENAITE.

+NOTE: The API is called `mail` to avoid import conflicts with the Python `email`
+      standard library.

 Running this test from the buildout directory::